kjolley/BIGSdb_documentation/curator_guide/0070_updating_and_deleting_profiles.rst

 Updating and deleting scheme profile definitions
 ************************************************
 In order to update or delete a scheme profile, first you must select it.
-Click the update/delete profiles link in the scheme profiles box named after the scheme (e.g. MLST):
+Click the 'Edit' profiles link in the scheme profiles box named after the scheme (e.g. MLST).
+If you are an admin but have not been explicitly set as a scheme curator, then you will need to click the 'All functions' toggle to show the scheme.

 .. image:: /images/curation/update_scheme_profile.png